UniversalDependencies/docs/_bm/dep/aux_.md

 ~~~
 'He made a water of this'.

-Moreover, the relation `aux` is used with a marker of retrospective tùn, which has POS tag PART, as formally it behaves as a particle.
+Moreover, the relation `aux` is used with a marker of retrospective _tùn_, which has POS tag PART, as formally it behaves as a particle.
 We chose a relation `aux` for it, as semantically it is a TAM auxiliary.

 ~~~ conllu
 # visual-style 3 2 aux  color:blue